alhakimiakrm/Quill/README.md

 <h1> Quill: An Exercise in NLP </h1>
 I created Quill to venture into NLP and Machine Learning.
- With doing my Dual Degree in English and Computer Science, I thought of no better way to take advantage of what I have been able to learn about the concept of a language and the literature behind the history of languages than to incorporate NLP into my studies.
+This program takes a corpus of texts from pre-determined authors, process/cleans up their work, and output a new poem or short story based on the training data gathered from their work.

 ## Prerequisites <a name = "prerequisites"></a>

 You need to have a machine with Python 3.9+ installed.
-Please also refer to the dependencies and ensure you have the required libraries installed.
+Please also refer to requirements and run 'pip install -r requirements.txt'
 ```Shell

 $ python3.9 -V